Skip to content

 validate() accepts a JSON string ('{"radius": 1.0}'), not a Python dict.
 This matches the wire-format used by the MCP protocol.

-Routes action calls to registered Python callables with automatic validation.
+Routes skill calls to registered Python callables with automatic validation.

 Constructor